dscalzi/LastCoinGame-Swing/README.md

 ### System Requirements for Jar ###

-* Java 8 (you can recompile in Java 7 if you really want)
+* Java 8 (you can use Java 7 if you really want to)

 ## Download ##

+Java 7 version not always up to date

 * [Java 8 (Recommended)](https://drive.google.com/file/d/0B87LBoj2FKG4eURwX1VTdVEtSWM/view)